NathanKr/mongodb-indexing-with-github-actions/README.md

    <li>Handling development / preview / production via environment variables should apply to the connection string — including the database name, database username, and password (and optionally the host).
 It should not apply to collection names, which should remain consistent across environments</li>
   <li>db is not attached for few reasons including security. you can do it your self given the attached transaction json</li>
-   <li>the github action workflow does not choose the dev\preview\prod environemt - its outside the scope of this repo.
+   <li>the github action workflow here does not choose the dev\preview\prod environemt - its outside the scope of this repo.
 However, using github action environment is the solution that should be used</li>
 </ul>

 <h2>open issues</h2>
 <ul>
-  <li>how to load the env variables in this repo</li>
     <li>who create the timestamp.
 The filename will typically include a timestamp followed by your descriptive name - why timestamp is need it is in git. why workflow file dont need timestamp and this needs</li>
     <li>i get warning on npx migrate-mongo status - check demo</li>
 </ul>